QuickBirdEng/XCoordinator/README.md

         }
     }
 }
 ```

-Based on the results of Transition.presentable of the triggered transitions the following routers will automatically be detected and used to trigger the given routes.
-If a transition does not offer a presentable possible for executing the next route, it will fall back to the previous used router.

-⚠️ We cannot make this safe at compile-time, which is why it might crash at runtime once you make changes to the structure of your app.
+⚠️ DeepLinking does not check, whether it can be executed at compile-time.
+Rather it uses assertionFailures to inform about incorrect chaining, when it cannot find an appriopriate router for a given route.
+Keep this in mind when changing the structure of your app.

 ## 🎭 Example
 Check out this [repository](https://github.com/quickbirdstudios/XCoordinator/tree/master/XCoordinator-Example/XCoordinator-Example) as an example project using XCoordinator.